 Photoshop can seem daunting when you first start, but once you have mastered what each tool is for and get to know the keyboard shortcuts, you will find it is not that hard to navigate around and complete projects.
 There is so much you can do in photoshop, and it will all come to you once you start playing around it with.
 You can delete blemishes on faces, change looks or hair colours, you can even place your photo somewhere else around the world.

 Adobe Photoshop is around 28 years old, and it still impresses people with everything that one program can do when it comes to image manipulation.
 I hope the article step-by-step Photoshop tutorial for beginners helped.
 Have you started using Photoshop?
-Or already master?
+Or already, master?
 Please share us some tips so everyone can get benefits.
+The article was last updated by Madhsudhan on 31/Aug/2019.